typesafehub/conductr-doc/src/main/play-doc/operation/Install.md

 The ConductR installation files should be put in `conductr-ansible/conductr/files`.
 The file name must match the value of `CONDUCTR_PKG`, `CONDUCTR_AGENT_PKG`, and `HAPROXY_RELOAD_SCRIPT` in the vars file used.

-The content of the HAProxy reload script can be found in [Installing HAProxy reload script](#Installing-HAProxy-reload-script).
+The content of the HAProxy reload script can be found in [Dynamic Proxy Configuration](#DynamicProxyConfiguration).

 Your controller host is now ready to run plays.